.Cindy Barkei RN BSN

 Educator for 20 years, 25 years' experience, drug/alcohol recovery.
 Betsy has been mentored by Native elders on her spiritual journey and leads 12-Step retreats.

-Chairperson/director, and Professor of spirituality, Holy Names University, Sophia Center in Culture and Spirituality, Oakland, CA
+Former Director and Professor of spirituality, Holy Name University, Sophia Center in Culture and Spirituality, Oakland, CA.

-Jim Conlon was presented the 2013 Thomas Berry Award by Mary Evelyn Tucker, senior lecturer and senior research scholar at Yale University and trustee of the Thomas Berry Foundation.
+Jim was presented the 2013 Thomas Berry Award by Mary Evelyn Tucker, senior lecturer and senior research scholar at Yale University and trustee of the Thomas Berry Foundation.
 This award was initiated in 1999 to recognize those instrumental in carrying on the work and legacy of Thomas Berry.
-This year’s award honors Conlon’s more than two decades of leadership as director at Holy Names University/ Sophia Center.
+This award honored Conlon’s more than two decades of leadership as director of Holy Names University

 Barbara Fiand, SNDdeN

 Barbara Fiand is a Sister of Notre Dame de Namur.
 She gives retreats, workshops and courses throughout the country and abroad on issues related to holistic spirituality, prayer, religious life, feminist spirituality, transformation of consciousness, quantum spirituality, and the psychology and spirituality of human maturation.
-She is the author of ten books and numerous articles as well as cassette tapes.
+She is the author of ten books and numerous articles.

 Marya Grathwohl OSF